-The EM is responsible for data management and reporting related to waste management.
+The Environment Department is responsible for data management and reporting related to waste management.
 The data management system will include conducting inspections and monitoring and providing these results to appropriate parties as required.
-The EM will also report key results of waste management monitoring and related environmental, health and safety incidents to the Blackwater Environment Committee and Indigenous nations during routine meetings.
+The EM will also report key results of waste management monitoring and related environmental, health and safety incidents to the Blackwater Environment Life of Mine Committee and Indigenous nations during routine meetings.

-Monitoring data will be entered into an electronic database and have quality control checks completed upon receipt of results.
-Data will be entered into a standard format that allows for data reporting and analyses.
-Data and data comparisons will be stored in a single file format for each type of survey or monitoring activity.
+Monitoring data will have quality control checks completed upon receipt of results.
+Data will be entered into a standard format that allows for data analysis and reporting.
 Monitoring data will be stored for the life of the mine and will be made available for review upon request.